klippa-app/go-pdfium/README.md

 [build-url]:https://github.com/klippa-app/go-pdfium/actions

-:rocket: *Easy PDF rendering and text extraction using Go and pdfium* :rocket:
+:rocket: *Easy to use PDF library using Go and pdfium* :rocket:

-**A fast, multi-threaded and easy to use PDF renderer / text extractor for Go applications.**
+**A fast, multi-threaded and easy to use PDF library for Go applications.**

 ## Features

-* Option between single-threaded and multi-threaded
+* Option between single-threaded and multi-threaded (through subprocesses)
+* Almost all pdfium methods exposed through Go, no cgo required
+    * pdfium instance configuration (sandbox policy, fonts)
+    * Document loading (from bytes, path or io.ReadSeeker)
+    * Document info (metadata, page count, render mode, PDF version, permissions, security handler revision)
+    * Page info (size, transparency)
+    * Rendering (through bitmap)
+    * Creation (create new documents and pages)
+    * Editing (rotating, import pages from another document, copy view preferences from another document, flattening)
+    * Form filling
+    * Text handling (extract, search)
+    * Bookmarks / Links / Weblinks
+    * Document saving (to bytes, path or io.Writer)
+* Useful helpers to make your life easier:
+    * Get all document metadata
-* Get page count
+    * Get all document bookmarks
     * Get plain text of a page
     * Get structured text of a page (text, angle, position, size, font information)
     * Render 1 or multiple pages into a Go `image.Image` using either DPI or pixel size
     * Render the image above directly as a jpeg or png into a file path or byte array
     * Get page size in either points or pixel size (when rendered in a specific DPI)

 ## pdfium

 This project uses the pdfium C++ library by Google (https://pdfium.googlesource.com/pdfium/) to process the PDF documents.

 ## Single/Multi-threading

-Since pdfium is not a multithreaded C++ library, we can not directly make it multithreaded by calling it from Go's subroutines.
+Since pdfium is [not a multithreaded C++ library](https://groups.google.com/g/pdfium/c/HeZSsM_KEUk), we can not directly make it multithreaded by calling it from Go's subroutines.

 This library allows you to call pdfium in a single or multi-threaded way.